Thomas Wittich and Mich Wyser will give a Cyclos demonstration at the OpenExpo conference in Zurich (24-25 Sept).

 A special demo version of Cyclos has been created for this event.

-The demo version is a complete installation (in German) and can be downloaded as an ISO file from this location.
+The demo version is a complete installation (in German).

 Cyclos: OpenExpo-Report (Thomas Sam Wittich)